Tactical data link: TDL standards in NATO

 In NATO, tactical data link standards are being developed by the Data Link Working Group (DLWG) of the Information Systems Sub-Committee (ISSC) in line with the appropriate STANAG.

-Synopsis of TDL links

 In NATO, there exist tactical data link standards as follows:

+Beyond NATO countries, NATO partner countries have also developed some degree of interoperability with these standards since the 2014 Partnership Interoperability Initiative.